nginx/nginx/CONTRIBUTING.md

 - Each commit message should have a single-line subject line followed by verbose description after an empty line

-- Limit the subject line to 67 characters, and the rest of the commit message to 76 characters
+- Limit the subject and commit message body lines to 72 characters

 - Use subject line prefixes for commits that affect a specific portion of the code; examples include "Upstream:", "QUIC:", or "Core:"; see the commit history